osg-htc/WLCG-Site-Net-Monitoring/WLCG-site-snmp/README.md

   -------  traffic monitor directory /root/site-network-information/WLCG-site-snmp/
   -------  traffic JSON output /var/www/html/aglt2-netmon.json
 ```
 Note that the code is set to run forever.
-You need to wait for at least `INTERVAL` and then verify a new output file `JSONOUTFILE` was created.
+You need to wait for at least `INTERVAL`, CTRL-C and then verify a new output file `JSONOUTFILE` was created.

 For AGLT2 it looks like:
 ```